-This cheesy, creamy tuna pasta bake recipe will satisfy any comfort food craving you have.
-With its silky texture, no roux (who has time for a roux on a weeknight?) and delicious crispy cheese on top, this is needs to get into your rotation.
+My tuna pasta bake recipe is creamy, cheesy, affordable, and full of protein.
+With its silky texture, no roux (who has time for a roux on a weeknight?) and delicious crispy cheese on top, this easy tuna pasta bake needs to get into your rotation.
 If you’re looking for a lighter, zesty option, my 15 minute tuna pesto pasta is a quick winner too!

 Table of Contents

-The main ingredients that make this Tuna Pasta Bake recipe fantastic are the following:
+The main ingredients that make this tuna pasta bake recipe so good are:

-Start by preheat oven to 180ยฐC โ Grill.
-You may want to prepare a side dish like my creamed cabbage to complement the meal
+Preheat the oven to 180°C – Grill.
+You may want to prepare a side dish like my creamed cabbage to complement the meal.

 3. Add the rigatoni to salted boiling water, set the timer, follow the packet instruction time minus 2 minutes (Image 3).